By Ed Piotrowski and CarPreview staff

-Expect 2021 Outbacks with the naturally aspirated 2.5-liter engine to again rate 26/33/29 mpg city/highway/combined while turbocharged XT versions repeat at 23/30/26 mpg.
+Expect 2021 Outback Base, Premium, and Limited with the 2.5-liter engine to again rate 26/33/29 mpg city/highway/combined.
+Look for the turbocharged XT versions repeat at 23/30/26 mpg.
 Both engines would continue to use regular-grade 87-octane gasoline.

-All ’21 Outbacks will again come with a system designed to save gas by automatically stopping the engine (leaving accessories running) when the crossover is stationary, then restarting it when the driver releases the brake pedal.
+All ’21 Outbacks will again come with idle stop/start designed to save gas by shutting off the engine (leaving accessories running) when the crossover is stationary, then automatically restarting it when the driver releases the brake pedal.

-Unfortunately, our Touring XT review sample had one of the worst implementations we’ve experienced.
-Shutdowns were generally smooth, but restarts triggered a harsh shudder that reverberated through the cabin.
-Idle stop-start can be disabled, but instead of a simple dashboard or console button as many other automakers provide, Subaru requires a dive deep into the infotainment system to find the shut-off control.
-Even then, the system automatically reengages each time you manually restart the vehicle.
+We’ve experienced inconsistent behavior from Outback’s system.
+Our ’20 Touring XT review sample restarted with a shudder that reverberated through the cabin.
+Idle stop-start can be disabled, but instead of a simple button as many other automakers provide, Subaru requires a dive deep into the infotainment menus to locate the shutoff control.
+And the system automatically reengages each time you manually restart the vehicle.

 Subaru deserves credit for making these safety systems standard on even the lowest-priced Outback.
-But during our 2020 Outback Touring XT test drive, the emergency braking system disconcertingly activated when the crossover was more than far enough away from traffic ahead for the driver to safety stop on their own.
-Had there been another vehicle behind, the sudden, unnecessary stop could have caused our Outback to be rear-ended.
+But we’ve found forward-collision warning overly sensitive.
+And our 2020 Touring XT disconcertingly activated autonomous braking when the crossover was more than far enough from traffic ahead for the driver to safely stop on their own.
+Had there been another vehicle behind, the sudden deceleration could have caused our Outback to be rear-ended.

-In addition to EyeSight and other features already mentioned, the ’21 Outback Base model should continue to come standard with single-zone automatic climate control and dual front USB charging ports.
-Premium grades would add the 11.6-inch infotainment screen plus a power driver’s seat, heated front seats, dual-zone automatic climate control, two USB ports for rear-seat passengers, and a cargo cover.
+In addition to features already mentioned, the ’21 Outback Base model should continue to come with single-zone automatic climate control and dual front USB charging ports.
+Premium grades would again add the 11.6-inch infotainment screen plus a power driver’s seat, heated front seats, dual-zone automatic climate control, two USB ports for rear-seat passengers, and a cargo cover.

-If a Sport grade joins the lineup, it would most likely slot between the Touring and Limited models and include keyless access with pushbutton engine start, unique exterior and interior trim, and upgraded seat fabric.
-If the Onyx Edition XT comes back, it would have similar standard equipment but use the turbocharged engine.
+If an Outback Sport grade joins the ’21 lineup, it would most likely slot between the Touring and Limited models and include keyless access with pushbutton engine start, unique exterior and interior trim, and upgraded seat fabric.
+The ’21 Onyx Edition XT should have similar standard equipment but use the turbocharged engine.

-Look for the 2021 Outback Limited and Limited XT to continue with a power front-passenger seat, heated outboard rear seats, leather upholstery, a hands-free power rear liftgate, and Harman Kardon-brand audio.
-The flagship ’21 Outback Touring and Touring XT would include a power sunroof, ventilated front seats, heated steering wheel, Nappa-brand leather upholstery, and imbedded navigation.
+Along with features covered earlier, look for the naturally aspirated 2021 Outback Limited and the turbocharged Limited XT to continue with a power front-passenger seat, heated outboard rear seats, and Harman Kardon-brand audio.
+The flagship ’21 Outback Touring and Touring XT would again include all that, plus a power sunroof, ventilated front seats, and a heated steering wheel.

-We think they’ll increase marginally, likely by no more than several hundred dollars.
+Base prices almost certainly will increase marginally, likely no more than several hundred dollars.
 Don’t expect options prices to change.
-For reference, here are 2020 Outback prices, with base prices including the $1,010 manufacturer’s destination fee.
+For reference, here are 2020 Outback prices; base prices include the $1,010 manufacturer’s destination fee.